-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal

-1. Development applications

-- (a) the refusal of all or part of the development application; or - (b) the deemed refusal of the development application; or - (c) a provision of the development approval; or - (d) if a development permit was applied for-the decision to give a preliminary approval.

-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent Column 4 Co-respondent by election (if any) (if any) The applicant The assessment manager If the appeal is about a concurrence A concurrence agency that is not a co-respondent
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal 1.
+Development applications An appeal may be made against- (a) the refusal of all or part of the development application; or (b) the deemed refusal of the development application; or (c) a provision of the development approval; or (d) if a development permit was applied for-the decision to give a preliminary approval.
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent (if any) Co-respondent by election (if any) The applicant The assessment manager If the appeal is about a concurrence A concurrence agency that is not a co-respondent

-Table 1 Appeals to the P&E Cour t and, for certain matters, to a tribunal agency's referral response-the concurrence agency 2 If a chosen Assessment manager is the respondent- the prescribed assessment manager 3 Any eligible advice agency for the application 4 Any eligible submitter for the application
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal agency's referral response-the concurrence agency 2 If a chosen Assessment manager is the respondent- the prescribed assessment manager 3 Any eligible advice agency for the application 4 Any eligible submitter for the application